 In a very small master bedroom, once your bed is in place, there probably won’t be a whole lot of space left to spare, so it’s vital to prioritize what additional furniture you really need and combine functionality wherever possible.
-If you don’t have room for a full sized dresser, consider exchanging one or both of your night stands for a smaller dresser.
-You’ll still get the surface space you need, and also a little added clothing storage that you might not be able to sneak in otherwise.
+If you don’t have room for a full sized dresser, consider exchanging one or both of your night stands for a smaller dresser, or adding a storage bench at the foot of the bed.
+You’ll still get the surface space you need, plus a little added clothing storage that you might not be able to sneak in otherwise.
 Also, if you have a lot of clothes and a closet that isn’t adequate for two, it’s worth seriously considering a bed frame with built in storage underneath.
 This will make the bed take up more visual space, but will significantly increase your available storage without encroaching on your floor space.

 Perhaps the biggest practical drawback of having a small master bedroom is that there isn’t as much room available for dressing, both in terms of room to move around and room for furniture.
 But while adding in a full sized dresser will probably make the space feel cramped, adding a simple place to sit while you put on your shoes in the morning can make the bedroom feel more inviting.
 The trick is to opt for a chair that’s relatively small – a petite high backed arm chair or a decorative midcentury modern accent chair, say, rather than a large rocker or the broad bench that’s conventionally placed at the foot of the bed.
 It offers the same functionality in much less space, and can help turn a cramped corner into a cozy reading nook.